Mobile Digital Whiteboard Collaboration

 Sample Wireframe Sketches

-This example shows another user has invited them to join an ad hoc meeting.
+User Scenario 1: A user is being invited to join an ad hoc meeting.

 Steps to join a meeting from an ad hoc invite.
 User can select audio then joins the conference.
 User can swipe to see Attendee list or view from More actions.

-Joining an Ad Hoc Meeting and Attendee List
+Joining an Ad Hoc Meeting and Viewing Attendee List

-The Host had certain administration controls they could avail themselves of to manage the meeting, pretty much standard fare.
+The Host had certain administration controls they could avail themselves of to manage the meeting.
 A few of these are Lecture (Presenter) Mode, Lock Room, Mute All, Record Meeting, Admit and Excuse Participants.

 Sample Meeting Host Controls